isomerpages/pa-cdccs/_happenings/Upcoming Events/Skills For Good Festival.md

 **Reporting Venue:** Plaza Singapura Main Atrium<br>
 **Registration:** 10.45am - 11.45am<br>

-**What to expect**: <br>Embark on a learning journey to McDonald's for a glimpse into the operations of one of the world's largest fast-food chains. <br>
+**What to expect**:
+- Embark on a learning journey to McDonald's for a glimpse into the operations of one of the world's largest fast-food chains. <br>
 - Witness how technology is integrated into self-service kiosks and kitchen operations to enhance service speed, order accuracy and customisation capabilities in order to boost customers satisfaction.<br>
 - Delve into McDonald's comprehensive training and skill development framework to understand its commitment to nurturing talent and fostering career growth across diverse demographic profile of employees. <br>
 - Explore diverse career paths within McDonald's for progression and professional development opportunities.<br>